knowit/snappysense/README.md

 ## AWS IoT backend and frontend

+Work in progress, though fully functional.
+See documents in `aws/` for more.

+## Non-AWS backend

 Work in progress.
-See documents in `aws/` for more.
+The system is able to connect to non-AWS brokers such as RabbitMQ using a username/password system.
+There is a simple server in util/mqtt-server that will also connect to the broker and receive the data and save them in a simple database.